aspose-zip/Aspose.ZIP-Products/zip/net/extract/ost/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your OST files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="OST" readMoreLink="https://docs.fileformat.com/email/ost/" >}}
-OST or Offline Storage Files represent user's mailbox data in offline mode on local machine upon registration with Exchange Server using Microsoft Outlook.
-It is automatically created on the first use of Microsoft Outlook upon connectivity with server.
-Once the file is created, the data is synchronized with the email server so that it is available offline as well in case of disconnectivity from email server.
-OST files can user mailbox items such as emails, contacts, calendar information, notes, tasks and other similar data.
-Users can create emails and other data items in OST file even in the absence of connection to the server, but these will not be synchronized with the server.
-Once the connection is established, the local file is synchronized with the server again so that both the server and the local copy are at the same level of information.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->